loader

 Flu Test, Vaccine, and Symptom Treatments at Family Care Centers

 Unlike colds, the flu occurs seasonally, between November and March (occasionally into the early Summer).
-It is also important to know that symptoms alone won’t strictly determine whether you have a cold, flu, or Covid.
+It is also important to know that symptoms alone won’t strictly determine whether you have a cold, flu.
 That is why at our urgent care centers, we discuss testing options for proper diagnosis and treatment.

 Depending on your symptoms and severity of the infection, our flu treatment may include: